netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 - Same encoding for RESTCONF and NETCONF enabling code reuse

-- One specification for all current and future rpcs
+- One specification for all current and future RPCss

 XML Attributes Cons: